sma31/charm/doc/charm++/manual.rst

    CkCallback cb2(CkIndex_Foo::zerocopySent2(NULL), thisProxy[thisIndex]);
    arrayProxy[0].foo(500000, CkSendBuffer(arrPtr1, cb1), 1024000, CkSendBuffer(arrPtr2, cb2));

-This API is demonstrated in ``examples/charm++/zerocopy/entry_method_api`` and ``tests/charm++/pingpong``
+This API for point to point communication is demonstrated in ``examples/charm++/zerocopy/entry_method_api`` and ``tests/charm++/pingpong``.
+For broadcast operations, the usage of this API is demonstrated in ``examples/charm++/zerocopy/entry_method_bcast_api``.

-It should be noted that calls to entry methods with nocopy specified parameters are currently only supported for point to point operations and not for collective operations.
+It should be noted that calls to entry methods with nocopy specified parameters is currently supported for point to point operations and only collection-wide broadcast operations like broadcasts across an entire chare array or group or nodegroup.
+It is yet to be supported for section broadcasts.
 Additionally, there is also no support for migration of chares that have pending RDMA transfer requests.

 It should also be noted that the benefit of this API can be seen for large arrays on only RDMA enabled networks.
 On networks which do not